gakeniamuigai/DS-3891-01-Final-Project---Gakenia-Muigai/README.md

 Address each of the goals, and assess each of the metrics.
 Include a statement on each on what you achieved or did not achieve, give support for your assessments.

+Our primary goal was to improve writing proficiency and learning outcomes.
+The gbt is specifically designed to identify grammatical errors, ensure coherence, strengthen arguments, and maintain relevance within written assignments.
+By offering feedback, it enhances students' writing skills.
+Moreover, by providing an additional avenue for students to receive feedback, it enhances accessibility, catering to individualized learning needs and preferences.

+Our third goal was to streamline teaching processes, particularly in instances where educators face overwhelming workloads.
+Teachers can alleviate the burden of providing individualized feedback during busy periods.
+This not only enhances teaching efficiency but also ensures that students receive timely and consistent feedback on their work.
+Additionally, the gbt serves as a valuable resource for educators, offering support and assistance when needed, thereby contributing to a more sustainable and manageable workload.

+Furthermore, the gbt plays a significant role in fostering critical thinking skills among students.
+By prompting users with critical thinking questions, it encourages deeper engagement with course material and promotes analytical thinking.
+This not only enhances students' ability to critically evaluate information but also fosters independent thinking and problem-solving skills, essential for success in academic and professional contexts.

+Moreover, the gbt serves as a gateway for collaboration among students.
+By facilitating discussions around critical thinking questions, it creates opportunities for peer interaction and knowledge sharing.
+Students can engage in meaningful discussions, exchange ideas, and provide feedback to their peers, thereby enhancing their collaborative skills and promoting a collaborative learning environment.

 ## Reflection on Learning
 **Due April 26, 11:59pm**